Global youth mental health framework

 In developing the global framework Orygen staff have conducted face-to-face and online consultations with young people, families, clinicians, economists, policy makers and others from North and South America, Asia, Europe, Australia, New Zealand and Africa.

 From the consultations a global framework has been developed consisting of eight key principles that underpin an approach to youth mental health.
 The principles include:

 - continuous improvement

-The framework must be flexible enough to apply across different settings and factor in local context such as culture, funding, political will, popular will, existing infrastructure and availability and skill level of workforce.
+The framework needs to be flexible to work across different settings and factor in local context such as culture, funding, political will, popular will, existing infrastructure and availability and skill level of workforce.

-The locally operationalised youth mental health model needs to work with the existing health system, at whatever level that that exists in each setting, as well as work with existing youth facing agencies such as schools, sporting groups, police and other welfare agencies.
+A locally operationalised youth mental health model needs to work with the existing health system, at whatever level that exists in each setting, as well as existing youth facing agencies such as schools, sporting groups, spiritual leaders, police and other support agencies.

 See the current draft framework.